-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period en ded June 30, 2017 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file numb per 1-32167 VAALCO En ergy, Inc. (Exact name of registrant as sp ecified in its charter) Delaware (State or other jurisdiction of Incorporation or organization) 76-0274813 (I.R.S.
-Employer Identification No.) 9800 Richmond Avenue Suite 700 Houston, Texas (Address of principal executive offices) 77042 (Zip code) (713) 623-08 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be a months (or for such shorter period that the registrant was required to file such reports days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and poste be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
-See the definitions of "large accelerated filer," "acceleratin Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\Box$ Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Excl Indicate by check mark whether the registrant is a shell company (as defined in Exch ange Act Rule 12b-2).
-Yes □ No ⊠ As of August 1, 2017, there were outstanding 58,818,031 shares of common stock, \$6 0.10 par value per share, of the registrant.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH 1934 E SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2 2017 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH 1934 E SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number 1-32167

+VAALCO Energy, I nc.
+(Exact name of registrant as specified in its cha rter) Delaware (State or other jurisdiction of Incorporation or organization) 76-0274813 (I.R.S.
+Employer Identification No.) 9800 Richmond Avenue Suite 700 Houston, Texas (Address of principal executive offices) 77042 (Zip code) (713) 623-0801 (Registrant's telephone number, including area code 2) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1 months (or for such shorter period that the registrant was required to file such reports), and (2) has beed days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or f submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-ac emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smalle in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extrevised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ended transition period for complying with any new or \Box Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12 2b-2).
+Yes □ No ⊠ As of October 31, 2017, there were outstanding 58,818,031 shares of common stock, \$0.10 par value p er share, of the registrant.